the-common/editorconfig-template/README.md

-# The Common EditorConfig Template
+# The common EditorConfig template

 A simple [EditorConfig](http://editorconfig.org/) template to reuse.